mjhm/async_tde/README.md

 #### Instructions

-1. Install the latest version of Node.
+1. Install Node and coffee-script.
 2. Clone this repository locally.
 3. "cd" into the cloned repository.
 4. Install the dependencies with "npm install"